kuzzleio/documentation-old/src/guide/kuzzle-depth/authentication.md

 {
   "controller": "auth",
   "action": "login",
+  "strategy": "local",
   "body": {
-    "strategy": "local",
     "username": "<my_username>",
     "password": "<my_password>"
   }
 }
 ```

-* The Auth Controller calls the `authenticate()` method of the Passport Wrapper which formats and sends the related request to the Passport local strategy.
+* The Auth Controller calls the `authenticate()` method of the Passport Wrapper.
-* The Passport local strategy calls the `verify()` callback method declared by the Local Authentication Plugin to check credentials.
+* The Passport Wrapper calls the `verify()` callback method declared by the Local Authentication Plugin to check credentials [into its own storage]({{ site_base_path }}plugins-reference/plugins-context/constructors/#repository)
+* The plugin check the credentials in its own storage and returns the user's `kuid` if found.
-* The plugin calls the User Repository and check if credentials are good and resolve to an existing user.
+* The Passport Wrapper calls the User Repository to get the user corresponding to the given `kuid`.
-* If a user is found, he is resolved and sent back to the Auth Controller through the internal components.
+* The user object is resolved and sent back to the Auth Controller.
 * The Auth Controller calls the `generateToken()` method to get a [JWT Token](https://jwt.io/) corresponding to the user.
 * The JWT Token is sent back to the client, who will use it in next requests to be authenticated: